Government Plans

 Climate Plan

-- B.C.'s Climate Plan: Information on the government's climate plan.
-See the section on Get Involved to find incentives for home and office energy conservation, community organizing, and transportation.
+- B.C.'s Climate Plan: Information on the government's climate plan. click on the link to the CleanBC Plan.

 Climate Action Sites